Beatrice Muller

 Beatrice DuMont Muller (1919–2013) was an American author and long-term passenger on cruise ships.
 Muller was born in 1919 and raised in Somerville, New Jersey, during the Great Depression.
 In 1940 or 1941, she married Robert Arthur Muller, a chemical engineer, and they raised two sons in a house in Bound Brook, New Jersey.
-The couple went on a world cruise on the Cunard Line cruise ship Queen Elizabeth 2 in 1995, the year Robert retired.
+The couple went on a world cruise on the Cunard Line ocean liner Queen Elizabeth 2 in 1995, the year Robert retired.
 As they enjoyed the experience, they returned every subsequent year for the ship's world cruise.
 During the 1999 world cruise, Robert died on the ship.
 In 10 months, Muller sold all her possessions and relocated to the Queen Elizabeth 2 to be a full-time passenger.

 Muller lived on the Queen Elizabeth 2 between January 2000 and November 2008, the month the ship was moved to Dubai to become a floating hotel.
 She expressed interest in living on the Queen Mary 2 next, and she continued living on cruise ships until 2009.
 In 2010, she was living in New Jersey, where she was working on Queen Elizabeth 2: My Home In Paradise, a book she published in 2011 that described her experiences on the ship.
 Muller died in 2013 at age 94.

 Early life

-Muller was born in 1919.
+Muller was born in 1919, She grew up in Somerville, New Jersey, during the Great Depression.
 In 1630, her ancestors, who were Huguenots, fled France for America.
-She grew up in Somerville, New Jersey, during the Great Depression.
-Muller was a passenger saved from the SS Morro Castle when it burned and sank in 1934.
+Muller was a passenger saved from the SS Morro Castle when it burned off New Jersey in 1934.
 In 1941 or 1942, she married Robert Arthur Muller, who worked as a chemical engineer.
 They had two sons, Allan (born in 1949 or 1950) and Geoffrey (born in 1955 or 1956).
 During the summer, the family traveled to the Maine coast or South Carolina coast to board boats and spend time at sea.
 For around 40 years, the Mullers lived in a Bound Brook, New Jersey, house, where their sons grew up.
 In total, they owned three houses, including a beach vacation home at Briarcliffe Acres, South Carolina, near Myrtle Beach.
 In 1961, she and her husband founded a Myrtle Beach–based engineering consulting company, and in 1964, they returned to New Jersey.

 A huge follower of the philosopher Meher Baba, she joined some friends who were traveling to Pune, India, at the end of the 1960s to create a Baba biographical movie, which took two years to make.
 Muller began an around 10-year undertaking of putting together an archive about Baba following his 1971 death.
 Other philosophers she followed enthusiastically were Pierre Teilhard de Chardin, George Gurdjieff, and P. D. Ouspensky.